olympus-terminal/tools/GreatClaudeConfig.md

 - Do what has been asked; nothing more, nothing less
 - NEVER create files unless absolutely necessary
 - ALWAYS prefer editing existing files over creating new ones
-- When creating a new file or program, add a timestamp to the filename
+- When creating a new file or program, add a timestamp to the filename - make certain that new output files from developed programs will not override each other
 - Do not run programs on synthetic or subsampled data unless explicitly requested
 - ALWAYS make sure new results files can be traced to the program that generated them